-Every reasonable effort should be made to contact patients who do not return for a scheduled visit.
-The investigator should inquire about the reason for withdrawal, request the patient return all unused investigational product, request the patient return for end-of-treatment and follow-up visits (if applicable), and follow-up with the patient regarding any unresolved AEs.
+The term "withdrawal of consent" should be used only when the patient no longer wishes to participate in the trial and no longer authorizes investigators to make efforts to continue to obtain their outcome data.
+The investigator should inquire about the reason for withdrawal of consent, request the patient return all unused investigational product, request the patient return for end-of-treatment and follow-up visits (if applicable), and follow-up with the patient regarding any unresolved AEs.